 You don’t have to conduct card sorting in person.
 Doing it online is cheaper, doesn’t require logistics planning and can be done without geographical limitations.
 You can’t be “there” and moderate it (although you could be having a Skype chat at the same time), so proper pre-education of test participants is a must.
 Some pros and cons of online card sorting are pointed out in this article.

-The limitation of these online card sorting tools is that they can’t be used with Modified-Delphi method.
+The limitation of these online card sorting tools is that they can’t be used with the Modified-Delphi method.

 Online tools you can check out for this: